rexifiles/rex-salt-minion/README.md

 ## setup()
 Will add the repo and salt monion application to the designated machines.

+You need to pass the fingerprint of the master.

 ## clean()
 Will remove the salt package